Share:

 message="""Write a Python function that processes user authentication tokens,

 validates them against a database, and returns user permissions.
-The function
+Handle JWT

-After writing the code, security and performance reviewers should analyze it,
+After writing, security and performance reviewers analyze it, then the

 )